Digital Displays for Restaurants

-On premise solutions offer more control but also have higher technical support requirements.
+On-premise digital signage solutions offer more control but also have higher technical support requirements.
 You need to purchase the hardware and software up front.
 You host and maintain the system on your own equipment.
 This requires knowledgeable staff that most small and medium restaurant chain owners may not have access to.
 Technical services can be outsourced but it’s often not worth doing when hosted solutions exist.

-Cloud hosted Digital Signage
+Cloud based Digital Signage

 On the Player front you will find software that is compatible with Windows PCs, Android digital signage media players and tablets, SoC displays and more.
 In fact, the list keeps getting longer every year as more and more hardware choices become available.